 The Project's long-term vibration impact from operational sources (primarily passenger vehicles) will be less than significant.

-The Certified EIR did not analyze vibration.
 Therefore, the Project will not result in new or increased significant impacts beyond those already identified in the Certified EIR.

 Airport Noise